Reviews of affordable whiskies with some entertaining tales along the way…

-The Reserve Cask is part of a trio of bottlings known as the Cask Collection, a batch of single malts released by Glenfiddich exclusively for the travel retail market.
+The Glenfiddich Reserve Cask is part of a trio of bottlings known as the Cask Collection, a batch of single malts released exclusively for the travel retail market.

-Founded in 1886 by William Grant, the Glenfiddich distillery was built on private land on the outskirts of the Speyside whisky capital of Dufftown.
-The company enjoyed great early success and a second distillery named Balvenie was constructed in 1892 to bolster Grant’s production capabilities.
+Founded in 1886 by William Grant, the Glenfiddich distillery was built on private land on the outskirts of Dufftown, Speyside.
+Grant’s success led to the expansion of his empire in 1892 with the building of a new distillery, Balvenie.

-The first half of the 20th century brought no end of problems for the whisky industry, with the famous ‘Pattison Crash‘ causing the collapse of many a small business and wartime restrictions bringing distilling to a halt across the board, not to mention the arrival of prohibition in the USA which would deny distillers their most lucrative export market.
-Where many slowed their production however, the wily Grants carried on regardless, filling their warehouses to the brim with vast stocks of well maturing spirit.
+The first half of the 20th century brought no end of problems for the whisky industry, with the famous ‘Pattison Crash‘ causing the collapse of many a small business and wartime restrictions bringing distilling to a halt across the board.
+The arrival of prohibition in the USA would then deny distillers their most lucrative export market but where many slowed their production, the wily Grants carried on regardless, filling their warehouses to the brim with vast stocks of maturing spirit.

-Much like the readily available 15 year old, the Glenfiddich Reserve Cask features a portion of malt matured in sherry casks and then married in a specially contructed pine vat, inspired by the Spanish solera technique of maturation.
+Like the widely available 15-year-old, the Glenfiddich Reserve Cask features a portion of malt matured in sherry casks and married in a specially contructed pine vat, inspired by the Spanish solera technique of maturation.

-Bottled at 40%, it is available in the UK at travel retail only, for around £60.
+Bottled at 40%, it is available at travel retail only, for around £60.

 Smell: There’s a defo sherry influence, backed up with some cinnamon and oranges, apples and pears.
 There’s also a wee bit of vanilla.
 It feels like a younger, spicier version of the 15-year-old.